-On successful completion of the Foundation Degree in Game Programming, you may wish to continue to do the top-up year at level 6 to receive a BSc(Hons) qualification.
+On successful completion of the Foundation degree in Cyber Security, you may wish to continue to do the top-up year at level 6 at receive a BA(Hons) qualification.
 If this is not what you would like to do, the course has been created to best prepare you to enter the industry in which there are many avenues you might want to explore depending on your interests.
-If you are serious about working as a Game Programmer, setting up as an independent games company or working as a freelancer the course will equip you with the relevant skills.
+If you are serious about working as a Computer Scientist, setting up as an independent company or consultancy, or working as a freelancer, the course will equip you with the relevant skills.